tomasesquivelgc/Awesome-books/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project just keep an eye on the changes that I will bring over time, having an audience on this journey is enough support!
+If you like this project give it a star!
+It helps boost future projects.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>